 So while you’re fastidiously avoiding plastic straws and experimenting with veganism, your KiwiSaver dollars could be supporting some sketchy stuff.
 We can make sure you know exactly what your money is going towards so you can rest easy knowing it’s in line with your ethics.

 Start today to save better

 Hopefully by now you’re convinced that it really matters which KiwiSaver scheme you are in.
 How much money you need, where it’s invested, and what it costs you overall are important matters.

 Factoring in everything you need to know about KiwiSaver can seem daunting, but we do all the hard work for you.
 We want you to know where your money is going, and feel confident that you’ll meet your goals.
-At BetterSaver, we are here to guide you to the right fund for you – we’re free, independent, and want to see you save better.
+At BetterSaver, we are here to guide you to the right fund for you.
+Try our online Fund Finder today.